1. What is Purple Cake Day?

 day – let the Purple Cake Day Team know!
 We would love to hear from you.

-8. What can me and my friends and family do to be part of Purple Cake Day?
+10. What can I, my friends and my family do to be part of Purple Cake Day?

 Take a look at our Get Involved